bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 - If is an interaction a gif would help a lot.
 A good tool to make gifs is [Licecap](http://www.cockos.com/licecap/).
 - If is a bug, steps to reproduce are useful to understand the context.

-#### Who merges the pull request?
+#### When to merge a pull request?

-Core contributors have the final say on what gets merged into their codebase, so they get to click the button.
-That could be you, but if you're working with someone else it should probably be them.
+Before merging a pull request your code has to be reviewed, if you're working with someone else it should probably be them.
 The important thing is that someone else gets to look it over so we can learn from you, point out your silly mistakes and/or post the sufficient amount of gifs.

+When the reviewer accepts all the changes in the PR he or she coments with a "👍" to state that according to them the PR is ready for merging.
+After this confirmation you are the one performing the actual merge, so that you keep the end-responasbility in controlling your code.

-Once the pull request is accepted, the person who merged should delete the branch.
+After you have merged you should delete the branch.

 #### Reviewing pull requests